-contribution to the running of the household?
-YES NO 1.6 If your response to 1.5 is no, to what level have yo ou sti udied? ☐ Illiterate ☐ Literate but no formal schooling/ Schooling up to 4 years Some college (including a diploma but a graduate) Graduate or post graduate (general) not Schooling between 5 to 9 years Graduate or post graduate (professiona ıl) Senior secondary / Higher secondary the SEC category below.
-Record the result in the SEC category field above also.
+1.5 Are you the person who makes the biggest contribution to the running of the household? ☐ YES ☐ NO 1.6 If your response to 1.5 is no, to what level have y rou studied? ☐ Illiterate ☐ Literate but no formal schooling/ Schooling up to 4 years ☐ Schooling between 5 to 9 years ☐ Senior secondary / Higher secondary Some college (including a diploma but not a graduate) Graduate or post graduate (general) Graduate or post graduate (professional) 1.7 1 gest contribution to the running of the house hold ed on the response to this question and 1.4, circle SEC category field above also.